redis/go-redis/README.md

 Other projects you may like:

-- [Bun](https://bun.uptrace.dev) - fast and simple SQL client for PostgreSQL, MySQL, and SQLite.
+- [Golang ORM](https://bun.uptrace.dev) - Lightweight Golang ORM for PostgreSQL, MySQL, MSSQL, and SQLite.
+SQLite.
-- [BunRouter](https://bunrouter.uptrace.dev/) - fast and flexible HTTP router for Go.
+- [Golang HTTP router](https://bunrouter.uptrace.dev/) - fast and flexible HTTP router for Go.

 ## Ecosystem